Since most teachers don’t get paid over the summer, teachers often need to land other jobs to make ends meet year-round.

 If you want to deal with bloggers, hanging out in Facebook groups and adding value is a good start.

-There are also sites that you can find VA work on such as Upwork, Flexjobs or Indeed.
+There are also sites where you can find beginner VA jobs such as Upwork, Flexjobs, or Indeed.

 The pay depends on what you are willing to charge, but it is typically around $15 – $35 per hour.

 10. Learn How to Become a Facebook Ads Manager